html-prj/magento-order-pusher/README.md

 # magento-extension

-Magento Extensions for Picqer.
-Get them via Magento Connect: http://www.magentocommerce.com/magento-connect/catalogsearch/result/?q=picqer&pl=0
+Magento Extension for Picqer.
+Download from [the releases tab](https://github.com/picqer/magento-order-pusher/releases) and upload to your Magento shop.